 Courts exclude this evidence because we don’t want juries to take subsequent remedial measures as proof of guilt.
 Further, courts use this rule because we want to encourage all parties, including defendants, to conduct themselves in the safest way possible.
 If parties were punished for making things safer, they would be less inclined to do so.

-The jury awarded $15,000 but apportioned the plaintiff to be 80% at fault thus giving her a $3,000 total award.
-From this judgment, plaintiff appealed.
+The jury awarded $15,000 but apportioned the plaintiff to be 80% at fault, thus giving her a $3,000 total award.
+From this judgment, the plaintiff appealed.